cdl-geneseo/geneseo-dictionary/R/Random.md

 # Random

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Random

 Created by  Unknown User (lav4), last modified on Oct 28, 2008

 (adj.)
 A statement or action which is seemingly out of context of a situation or conversation.
 Aquas Barbie Girl was kind of random for your party music mix.
 S94, said without evidence to be F93.
 In dictionaries applied to events.
 A similar definition appears at http://www.urbandictionary.com/define.php?term=random ; the entry is probably not specific to Geneseo.
 Source: Dictionary of Geneseo English 1996.
 Dinki.